-5/1 Division Chair shall provide DAA with: List of 8 names of possible external peer referees (including a list of referees which notes institutional affiliation, expertise, and relationship to candidate) Eight names of former students (including up-to-date contact info) An electronic 1-page CV for submission to potential peer and student referees 8/1 The candidate shall submit the following via Interfolio for distribution to reviewers: • For external peer reviewers - including the following: ✓ An updated full CV ✓ Teaching Philosophy and Teaching, Scholarship, and Service Statements ✓ Samples of scholarly work • For student reviewers - (this is done electronically by Academic Affairs): ✓ An updated full CV ✓ Teaching Philosophy and Teaching Statement ✓ Samples of scholarly work (optional) 9/25 The candidate shall submit their full dossier via Interfolio.
-The full dossier includes: Materials sent to external reviewers referenced above (updated if needed) A one-page CV Portfolio Appendices: a.Syllabi. b.Student Feedback (e.g.,notes from students; etc.) c.Other supporting material.
+By 5/1 By 5/15 Candidate shall provide their Division Chair with: A short description of their scholarly area of expertise Names and information for four (4) possible external referees, including institutional affiliation, contact information, expertise, and relationship to candidate Six (6) names and up-to-date contact information of former students An electronic 1-page CV for submission to potential peer and student referees Division Chair shall provide Senior Associate Dean for Academic Affairs with: The complete list of potential external reviewers, including those provided by candidate and at least two (2) additional possible external referees The list of former students provided by candidate The candidate's electronic 1-page CV 8/1 The candidate shall submit the following via Interfolio for distribution to reviewers: ✓ An updated full CV ✓ Teaching Philosophy and Teaching, Scholarship, and Service Statements ✓ Samples of scholarly work ✓ Syllabi ✓ COVID impact statement (optional) 9/25 Deadline to receive external and student reviewers' letters 10/2 The candidate shall submit their full dossier via Interfolio.
+The full dossier includes: • Materials sent to external reviewers referenced above (updated if needed) • A one-page CV • Portfolio Appendices (or updates): ✓ a.
+Syllabi. ✓ b.
+Student Feedback (e.g, notes from students; etc.) ✓ c.
+Other supporting material.
 All copies of the summary forms for the teaching evaluations from each course taught at Oxford.
 (These may be accessed from the IDEA website and saved as a PDF.)
-A personal statement of no more than five pages summarizing teaching, scholarship, and service.
-9/25 Deadline to receive external reviewers' letters By 10/19 Summative report of evaluation shall be sent from the Division Chair to the DAA, including individual letters written by the tenured members of the division.
-By 10/26 Letters from tenured faculty outside the division shall be submitted to the DAA.
-By 11/13 Deadline to receive the Tenure & Promotion Committee's review letter.
-By 11/30 The DAA will make a recommendation to the Dean of the College.
-By 12/4 If the recommendation is positive and supported by the Dean of the College, all pertinent information will be advanced to TPAC.
+By 10/30 Tenured members of the division review candidate's dossier and meet to discuss.
+Summative report of divisional evaluation shall be sent from the Division Chair to the Senior Associate Dean for Academic Affairs.
+By 11/20 Tenure & Promotion Committee review candidate dossier and send recommendation to Senior Associate Dean for Academic Affairs By 12/4 The Senior Associate Dean for Academic Affairs will make a recommendation to the Dean of the College.